GSaiDheeraj/Food-Demand-Forecasting-Analytics-Vidhya/README.md

 ## Feature Selection

--- Four Feature slection methods were used
+-- Three Feature slection methods were used
 ### 1) Filter methods
 a) Correlation: Highly correlated independent features will be removed
 b) Anova Test: Gives top 40 features